Some parts of this page may be machine-translated.

 A static site generator is a tool that generates a completely static HTML website based on raw data and templates.
 In other words, it is a concept that returns to the origins of website creation, where pages that were previously displayed dynamically using a content management system (CMS) are generated as HTML in advance and then displayed.
 It has gained attention as one of the development methodologies known as Jamstack.

 For example, let's say there is a section called "Announcements."
-When a new article is published in the announcements list from the management screen in the CMS, the CMS will list it from the database when there is subsequent access to the announcements page, dynamically generating the page.
-While there is the advantage of always having the latest information, it has been observed that the display speed may slow down due to the bloating of CMS functionalities in recent times.
+In a CMS, when a new article is posted to the announcements list from the admin panel, the CMS dynamically generates the page by listing the announcements from the database whenever the announcements page is accessed thereafter.
+While this has the advantage of always displaying the most up-to-date information, it has recently been observed that the bloating of CMS features can sometimes cause slower page loading speeds.

-When achieving the same thing with a static site generator, an HTML file corresponding to the new announcement is generated at the time it is added.
-Although there is a time lag until the generation is complete, once it is done, the page will be displayed quickly.
+When achieving the same with a static site generator, an HTML file corresponding to the newly added announcement is generated at the timing of the addition.
+Although there is a delay until the generation is complete, once it is done, the page will be displayed quickly.

 Static site generators that automate the generation of web pages and the implementation of templates are part of a web development approach called Jamstack, which is gaining attention as an alternative to or complement for content management systems (CMS).